JasonLocklin/Dissertation/VWM/Results.md

 The highly non-normal $P_{NT}$, and $P_G$ were each transformed via a median split into categorical factors representing "good" and "poor" performance.
-CES was kept as a continuous variable, but log transformed.
-The analysis of deviance indicated that CES, on it's own, significantly predicted group affiliation (see table
-\ref{aod}). $P_{NT}$ was not significant, but $P_G$ did
-significantly describe group, when partialled on both CES and
+The analysis of deviance indicated that CES, on it's own, significantly predicted group affiliation (see table \ref{aod}). $P_{NT}$ was not significant, but $P_G$ did significantly describe group, when partialled on both CES and
 $P_{NT}$.
 No interactions were significant.

 \input{VWM/aod.tex}

-#### Individual Patients
+#### Individual Patient Comparison
-The reduced group size, as a result of the inability of three patients to orient to leftward targets, prevents reliable statistical analysis of the relationship between the covert orienting and visual working memory tasks.
-The two patients that performed well outside the range of healthy performance on the covert orienting task did not stand out with extreme performance deficits on the visual working memory task.
-When compared with the rest of the neglecting group, as can be observed in table
+When considering the patients able to perform the COVAT, the two patients that performed well outside the range of healthy performance did not stand out with similarly extreme performance deficits on the visual working memory task.
+When the two are compared with the rest of the neglecting group, as can be observed in table
-\ref{tbl_VWM}, Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, incidentally was the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant, again, on both measures.
+\ref{tbl_VWM}, Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, as mentioned previously, as the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant.
 This lack of reliably similar performance between the two tasks hints at the decoupled nature of the two domains suggested earlier.

-However, of note, the three most densely neglecting patients on the clinical tests, who were the same three patients unable to complete the covert orienting task, demonstrated strong deficits on the visual working memory task.
+The three most densely neglecting patients on the clinical tests, however, were the three patients unable to complete the covert orienting task and demonstrated strong deficits on the visual working memory task.
 This was particularly apparent in the measure of non-target selection, where these three performed considerably poorer than the rest of the group (See table